Kep1er discography

-South Korean girl group Kep1er has released two studio albums, eight extended plays, thirteen singles, and two promotional singles.
+South Korean girl group Kep1er has released two studio albums, nine extended plays, fourteen singles, and four promotional singles.
 As of June 2025, Kep1er has sold over 2.1 million combined albums.

 The group made their debut with the extended play First Impact.
 The EP sold approximately 400,000 copies and received a platinum certification in South Korea.
 Its title track, "Wa Da Da", peaked at number 75 on the Circle Digital Chart in South Korea and was also certified platinum for streaming in Japan.

 The group's Japanese debut single, "Fly-Up", was released on September 7, 2022, under the Sony Music Entertainment Japan subsidiary Ariola Japan.

 Kep1er's first Japanese studio album, Kep1going, debuted and peaked at number 2 on the Billboard Japan Hot Albums chart and number 3 on the Oricon Albums Chart.
 It received a gold certification in Japan, with approximately 100,000 copies sold.
 This is then followed by their first Korean studio album, Kep1going On, which debuted at number 5 on the Circle Album Chart.